lyon-fnal/lyon-fnal.github.io/content/talks/index.md

 A.L.
 Lyon, **Radiation**, I have presented this talk to the Cass Junior High School 8th grade class along with a cloud chamber demonstration (see below) in 2017 and 2018 [<a href="https://drive.google.com/file/d/1RhvbmKvayRw0qToYB_Lt1C8c3BI4qZi1/view?usp=sharing">material</a>]

-A. L. Lyon, **Super Easy Cloud Chamber**, My daughter and I build a clould chamber that we've demonstrated at schools and libraries.
+A. L. Lyon, **Super Easy Cloud Chamber**, My daughter and I build a cloud chamber that we've demonstrated at schools and libraries.
 See <a href="https://github.com/lyon-fnal/cloud-chamber/blob/master/README.md">here</a> for information and instructions.
 There's a movie of the chamber operating on the bottom of that page or directly <a href="https://www.youtube.com/watch?v=cFG3P-VRK4E">here</a>

 A.L.
 Lyon, **Long Term Vision for LArSoft**, LArSoft <a href="">Workshop</a> 2019, June 2019 [<a href="https://indico.fnal.gov/event/20453/session/9/contribution/16/material/slides/0.pdf">material</a>]